utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

     ![Select Add Domain](https://assets.postman.com/postman-docs/v10/authentication-add-domain-v10.18.jpg)

 1. Enter the domain or subdomain you'd like to add.
-If you're adding a subdomain, you can choose to verify it through the root domain's verification record or through a verification record that is unique to the subdomain.
+If you're adding a subdomain, you can choose to verify it through the root domain's verification record or through a verification record that's unique to the subdomain.
 Select **Continue**.

     <img alt="Add domain" src="https://assets.postman.com/postman-docs/v10/add-domain-verify-root-v10.18.jpg" width="450px"/>